Friday 05 October 2018

 Celebrating National Peace Consciousness Month in September, the BangsaForum is part of the British Council-convened peace hub conversations in partnership with the Office of the Presidential Adviser on the Peace Process (OPAPP) and the Moro Islamic Liberation Front.
 This year’s discussion revolved around the process that the Bangsamoro Organic Law will have to go through, including the plebiscite in January 2019, the ARMM transition, planned rehabilitations and the normalisation.
 The discussions will also touch on the economic and social implications of the BOL, and its effect on the women, children, the youth and the indigenous peoples.

-Faced with long history of conflict caused by land issues, weak governance and lacking meaningful healing and reconciliation – the region remains as one of the poorest in the country.
-The recently passed Bangsamoro Organic Law (BOL), a landmark legislation aimed to propel self-governance and transform Bangsamoro into a peaceful and progressive region in a more inclusive manner.
+Faced with a long history of conflict caused by land issues, weak governance and lacking meaningful healing and reconciliation, the region remains as one of the poorest in the country.
+The recently passed Bangsamoro Organic Law (BOL), a landmark legislation, is aimed to propel self-governance and transform Bangsamoro into a peaceful and progressive region in a more inclusive manner.

 The British Council programmes such as CSO–SEED and Safe, Cohesive and Just Communities continue to support the peace work in Bangsamoro through social entrepreneurship, active citizen trainings, peace hub conversations and social action projects to create safer spaces for collaborations toward a peaceful and progressive Bangsamoro.

-The event is co-convened by the Delegation of the European Union to the Philippines, Royal Norwegian Embassy, Oxfam, and the Embassy of the Kingdom of the Netherlands, in collaboration with Sipat Lawin Inc. and IOM.
+The event is co-convened by the Delegation of the European Union to the Philippines, Royal Norwegian Embassy, Oxfam and the Embassy of the Kingdom of the Netherlands, in collaboration with Sipat Lawin Inc. and International Organization for Migration (IOM).

 BangsaForum 2018 is hosted by Karen Davila.
 Catch it on ANC on these dates: